 Part of the popular “Holidays Around the World” series by National Geographic, this informative guide is a great introduction to Chinese New Year for young readers.
 The simple, educational text brings the historical and cultural aspects of the Chinese New Year into focus, accompanied by vibrant images of the fireworks, parades, lanterns and feast.

 From the book description: “Celebrate Chinese New Year is the latest, timely addition to National Geographic’s popular Holidays Around the World series.
 With 25 colorful images and a simple, educational text, the book is a lively invitation to revel in this child-friendly, national and international holiday.”

-This beautifully illustrated board book, and one of our favourite Lunar New Year children’s books, is a great introduction to the event for little ones, explaining the meaning and cultural significance behind the traditions and festivities.
+This beautifully illustrated board book is one of our favourite Lunar New Year children’s books for toddlers and preschoolers.
+Celebrate the World: Lunar New Year is a great introduction to the event for little ones, explaining the meaning and cultural significance behind the traditions and festivities.
 The Celebrate the World series highlights special occasions and holidays across the globe and includes board books on Ramadan, Diwali and Día de los Muertos.

 From the back cover: “There is a festival known by many names: Chinese New Year, Spring Festival and Lunar New Year.
 Lanterns are lit, red decorations are hung and fireworks crackle in the night sky.
 Let’s celebrate together!”

 written by Vickie Lee and illustrated Joey Chou